 This breed being on hypoallergenic lists often surprises people because it’s such a large and fluffy feline.
 But the Siberian is said to have a low level of Fel d 1 in its saliva.
 This means people with mild allergies can tolerate the Siberian easier than other breeds, despite its long coat.

 This is an affectionate and lovable breed that is an excellent addition to any family.
 A Siberian cat matures slowly, both physically and mentally.
 As a result, Siberians often have kitten-like attitudes even as adults.

 Most cats have multiple coats, including outer fur known as “guard hairs,” a middle layer, and an undercoat.
-The Cornish Rex only has the undercoat, which is very fine and short.
+The Cornish Rex only has an undercoat, which is very fine and short.
 Their fur appears curly.

 The Cornish Rex has a characteristically small head, big ears, and long legs.
 It’s a thin cat with a striking appearance and an even more exciting personality.
 It’s affectionate and attention-seeking.
 This is a cat that will follow you from room to room, trying to figure out what you’re up to and how it can get involved!

 The Devon Rex has a short, wavy coat that doesn’t shed as much as the average cat.
 This breed isn’t completely hypoallergenic, of course, but it is a popular choice for people with very mild cat allergy symptoms.

 Despite its lack of fur, the Devon Rex has a big personality.
 Though, this doesn’t mean the Devon Rex is clingy.
 This friendly and loving cat is fine having space, meaning you can lock the Devon Rex out of certain areas without it getting destructive.